 It is not typical to take UC Berkeley Extension Concurrent Enrollment courses while also enrolled in a regular semester at UC Berkeley.
 This is because your tuition already covers UC Berkeley courses and you have better enrollment priority in accessing courses through regular enrollment.

-If you are considering enrolling in a UC Berkeley Extension course that you hope will apply to your undergraduate degree while also enrolled in a regular Fall/Spring semester at UC Berkeley, make sure to review the red alert box above.
+If you are considering enrolling in a UC Berkeley Extension course that you hope will apply to your undergraduate degree while also enrolled in a regular Fall/Spring semester at UC Berkeley or if you are taking UC Berkeley Extension courses in your Expected Graduation Term, make sure to review the red alert box at the top of the page.

 After completion of courses